Travelling wavefronts in nonlocal diffusion equations with nonlocal delay effects: Monotonicity and Uniqueness

 The Harnack's inequality implies that the shifted functions $R_n(\xi)$ converge to zero locally uniformly in $\xi$.
 Thus one may assume, up to extraction of a subsequence, that the sequence $v_n$ converges to a function $v$ that satisfies:

 Moreover, $v$ is positive since it is nonnegative and $v(0) = 1$.
 Equation (\ref{eq334}) admits such a solution if and only if $c\geq c^*$.
-Therefore, for every $c\in (0,c^*)$, (\ref{eq}) has no traveling wave front with $(c,\varphi)$ satisfying (\ref{eq3}).
-This completes the proof.
+Therefore, for every $c\in (0,c^*)$, (\ref{eq}) has no travelling wave front with $(c,\varphi)$ satisfying (\ref{eq3}).
+This completes the proof. $\Box$